-However, we noted a certain matter involving the internal control over financial reporting and its operations that we consider to be a reportable condition.
+We noted no matters involving the internal control over financial reporting and its operations that we consider to be reportable conditions.
 Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal controls over financial reporting that, in our judgment, could adversely affect the District's ability to record, process, summarize and report financial data consistent with the assertions of management in the financial statements.
-The reportable condition is described in the accompanying schedule of findings and questioned costs as item #05-2.